-The average lifespan of industrial manufacturing machinery is around 20 years.
-To put that in context; 20 years ago, Windows 98 &Visual Basic 6.0 had just been released by Microsoft, Google had just hired their first employee and US Robotics started selling the first 56k modem.
+Across the Industrial Manufacturing sector, the average plant and equipment lifespan is around 20 years.
+To put that in context; 20 years ago, Windows 98 & Visual Basic 6.0 had just been released by Microsoft, Google had just hired their first employee and US Robotics started selling the first 56k modem.
 The Intel Pentium II 400MHz CPU was newly available at only $1124, XML became a W3C standard and the movie, Titanic became the highest-grossing film of all time.
 20 years ago, the third industrial revolution was at full steam and when Windows XP was released in 2001, many plant and equipment manufacturers jumped to embed XP and a tremendous amount of PC technology in their products or run automation, inspection and SCADA systems.
 Now, in 2018, the implications of those decisions are becoming clear.

 Problem 1: Embedded Windows OS.